HOW TO: Visualize Your Data Easily with Databricks Dashboards (2025)

 Step 5—Preprocess and Refine the Data

-Now that we have our raw data, we need to clean it up and get it ready for visualization.
-This means we'll handle any missing values, convert data types as needed, and create new columns to help us better understand the information.
+Now with our raw data loaded, the next step is to clean it up and prepare it for effective visualization.
+This involves handling any missing values, converting data types as needed, and creating new columns that will help us derive more meaningful insights.

-Here's an example of how you could preprocess the data:
+Here's an example of how you can preprocess and refine the data:

 CREATE TABLE databricks_dashboard_demo_db.taxi_dataset_refined